openedx-unsupported/edx-app-ios/Pods/FirebaseCore/README.md

 participate in the Firebase community.

 ### macOS and tvOS
-FirebaseAuth, FirebaseCore, FirebaseDatabase and FirebaseStorage now compile, run unit tests, and work on macOS and tvOS, thanks to contributions from the community.
-There are a few tweaks needed, like ensuring iOS-only, macOS-only, or tvOS-only code is correctly guarded with checks for `TARGET_OS_IOS`, `TARGET_OS_OSX` and `TARGET_OS_TV`.
+Thanks to contributions from the community, FirebaseAuth, FirebaseCore, FirebaseDatabase, FirebaseFunctions and FirebaseStorage now compile, run unit tests, and work on macOS and tvOS.
+FirebaseFirestore is availiable for macOS and FirebaseMessaging for tvOS.

 For tvOS, checkout the [Sample](Example/tvOSSample).